mcarpenter/ipforge/README.md

 ## Introduction

 ipforge uses python's scapy module to forge single IP packets (TCP or UDP) with given source and destination address and insert them into the network.
-Sample uses might be port knocking, or poking at firewall, IDS or other network devices.
+Sample uses might be port knocking, or poking at firewalls, IDS or other network devices.
 Requires root privileges on the sending host.

 ## Command line usage